Have you ever considered how knowing your spiritual identity aids you in your everyday routines?

 Why Do We Lie to Ourselves?

-Before we look to affirm ourselves in God’s truth, it will serve us well to take a look at why we lie to ourselves in the first place.
+Before we look to affirm ourselves in God’s truth, it will serve us well to take a look at why we lie to ourselves in the form of perpetuating limiting beliefs in the first place.

 Psychology Today lists several reasons why we lie to ourselves, but most have to do with deceiving ourselves with what we want to hear.
 In other words, we sugarcoat the truth in an effort to improve upon reality.